MeqdadDev/mask-detection/README.md

-# mask-detection-microbit
+# mask-detection
-Mask Detection for people with micro:bit as output device.
+Mask Detection for people.